Yucca brevifolia

-Yucca brevifolia (also known as the Joshua tree, yucca palm, tree yucca, and palm tree yucca) is a plant species belonging to the genus Yucca.
-It is tree-like in habit, which is reflected in its common names.
+Yucca brevifolia, commonly known as the Joshua tree, yucca palm, tree yucca, or palm tree yucca, is a plant species belonging to the genus Yucca.

-This monocotyledonous tree is native to the arid Southwestern United States (specifically California, Arizona, Utah, and Nevada), and northwestern Mexico.
+This monocotyledonous tree (Note: Y. brevifolia exhibits the habit of a tree, notwithstanding its distinction from other trees.) is native to the arid Southwestern United States (specifically California, Arizona, Utah, and Nevada), and northwestern Mexico.
 It is confined mostly to the Mojave Desert between 400 and 1,800 m elevation.
 It thrives in the open grasslands of Queen Valley and Lost Horse Valley in Joshua Tree National Park.
 Other regions with a large population of the trees can be found northeast of Kingman, Arizona, in Mohave County; and along U.S. 93 just south of the community of Meadview, Arizona, a route which has been designated the Joshua Tree Parkway of Arizona.
 The trees are also abundant in Saddleback Butte State Park 85 mi north of Downtown Los Angeles in Los Angeles County's Antelope Valley.
-The common name, Joshua tree, is derived from Christian iconography.

-Taxonomy
+Name and taxonomy

 The Joshua tree is called "hunuvat chiy'a" or "humwichawa" by the indigenous Cahuilla.
 It is also called izote de desierto (Spanish, "desert dagger").
 It was first formally described in the botanical literature as Yucca brevifolia by George Engelmann in 1871 as part of the Geological Exploration of the 100th meridian (or "Wheeler Survey").

-The name "Joshua tree" is commonly said to have been given by a group of Mormon colonists crossing the Mojave Desert in the mid-19th century.
-The tree's role in guiding them through the desert combined with its unique shape reminded them of a biblical story in which Joshua keeps his hands reached out for an extended period of time to enable the Israelites in their conquest of Canaan.
+The name "Joshua tree" is commonly said to have been given by a group of Mormon colonists crossing the Mojave Desert in the mid-19th century, who either saw a resemblance to Joshua praying during the conquest of Ai or imagined it leading them, like Joshua, through the landscape.
 Further, the shaggy leaves may have provided the appearance of a beard.
 However, no direct or contemporary attestation of this origin exists, and the name Joshua tree is not recorded until after Mormon contact; moreover, the physical appearance of the Joshua tree more closely resembles a similar story told of Moses.

 Ranchers and miners who were contemporaneous with the Mormon immigrants used the trunks and branches as fencing and for fuel for ore-processing steam engines.

 In addition to the autonymic subspecies Y. b. subsp. brevifolia, two other subspecies have been described: Y. b. subsp. herbertii (Webber's yucca or Herbert Joshua tree) and Y. b. subsp. jaegeriana (the Jaeger Joshua tree or Jaeger's Joshua tree or pygmae yucca), though both are sometimes treated as varieties or forms.
 Y.b. subsp. jaegeriana has also been treated as its own species.